Maybe you should join a Bicycle Club?

 Yearly adult membership cost: $72.50 (as of 2017) This includes insurance through OCA.

-Bike Ottawa, also known as Citizens for Safe Cycling (CfSC), is not a club that offers rides or social get togethers.
+Bike Ottawa, formerly known as Citizens for Safe Cycling (CfSC), is not a club that offers rides or social get togethers.
 It’s purely a cycling advocacy organization that is based in Ottawa.
 It’s included here because if you’ve got the urge to join a bicycle club, perhaps you’ll also get the urge to sign up with an advocacy group.

 Bike Ottawa does a great job working closely with the City of Ottawa and the NCC to promote cycling.
 It advocates for new bike lanes, better intersections, more bike racks, adequate signs and information about cycling route detours, winter snow clearing on bicycle routes, and so on.
 Bike Ottawa goes over plans and budgets released by the City of Ottawa and the NCC in an effort to identify areas where more can be done to improve cycling infrastructure and services.
 It also attends open houses and participates in consultation processes on issues that may affect cyclists.